MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/use-workspaces.md

 ---
-title: "Use workspaces to connect to different customer service environments"
+title: "Use and manage workspaces to connect to different customer service environments"
 description: "Create workspaces to work with different environments in your customer service system."
 keywords: ""
 ms\.date: 3/18/2019